-All valid proposals received by ESO prior to the submission deadline will be reviewed by the OPC, who will rank them according to the scientific merit of the proposal and the importance of its contribution to the advancement of scientific knowledge.
+All valid proposals received by ESO prior to the submission deadline will be reviewed by the OPC, who will rank them according to the scientific merit and the importance of its contribution to the advancement of scientific knowledge.
 Furthermore, proposals should provide evidence that the proposing individual or team have the expertise and sufficient resources to carry out the analysis.

 Proposals should be self-contained.
-The evaluation will be based solely on their contents, to the exclusion of external references.
+The evaluation will be based solely on their contents.